-The Mystic Lighthouse by Laura E. Williams.
+The Mystery of the Dark Lighthouse by Laura E. Williams.
 An old lighthouse in Maine is the perfect setting for a few thrilling mysteries, don't you think?
 This series is better for kids on the older end of this reading level because some might find it a bit scary, although no doubt others will find twins Jen and Jake's adventures delightfully spine-chilling.

 Nancy Drew and the Clue Crew by Caroline Keene.
 Pre-teen versions of Nancy and her friends, George and Bess, solve crucial problems involving missing dolls and lost ice-cream recipes.
 I remember getting chills from the original series, but there are no spine-tingling worries with these books: just good, clean adventures.
 If your kids aren't quite ready for the real Nancy Drew, my son has given these his seal of approval.

 Hardy Boys: Secret Files by Franklin W. Dixon.
 Brothers Frank and Joe Hardy (that's right: sons of their more famous dad!) solve mysteries at the arcade, baseball field, school stage and other local hangouts.
 Does it seem like every early chapter book series has an episode about a missing dog, or is that just me?